 Para leer una version en español, vaya aquí.

 A year ago, Sister Rafaela Martinez spent her days in Hidalgo, Mexico, helping migrants make their way to the United States in search of a better life.
-Today, she oversees the St. Jerome H.A.N.D.S center in Port Morris, welcoming migrants and helping them get settled.
+Today, she oversees the St. Jerome H.A.N.D.S center on East 138th Street, welcoming migrants and helping them get settled.

 “Y por obediencia, estoy aquí,” and out of obedience, I am here, she says, reflecting the vow every consecrated nun must take to a life of poverty, chastity and obedience.